 Confidentiality is an issue which needs to be understood by all those working with children, particularly in the context of safeguarding.
-Our school recognises that the only purpose of confidentiality in this respect is to benefit the child.
-(Child Protection Sunderland Safeguarding Children Partnership Multi Agency Safeguarding Arrangements (MASA) )
+Mill Hill Primary School recognises that the only purpose of confidentiality in this respect is to benefit the child.
+(Child Protection: Sunderland Safeguarding Children Partnership Multi Agency Safeguarding Arrangements (MASA)). www.safeguardingchildrensunderland.com

-www.safeguardingchildrensunderland.com